 For a latest version of our Policy, click here.

-Monthly Subscribers: If Customer is on a monthly subscription plan, Bbot may change these Terms from time to time by providing thirty (30) days prior notice either by emailing the email address associated with Customer’s account or by posting a notice on the Site (as defined below).
+Monthly Subscribers: If Customer is on a monthly subscription plan, Bbot may change these Terms from time to time by providing notice either by emailing the email address associated with Customer’s account or by posting a notice on the Site (as defined below).
 Customer can review the most recent current version of the Terms at any time at www.bbot.menu/terms.
-The revised Terms will become effective thirty (30) days after Bbot posts or sends Customer notice of such changes, and if Customer uses the Service after that date, such use will constitute acceptance of the revised Terms.
-If any change to the Terms is not acceptable, Customer’s only remedy is to stop using the Services and send a cancellation email to firstname.lastname@example.org.
+The revised Terms will become effective upon the earlier of (i) Bbot’s notification to Customer (and Customer does not opt-out of such Terms within five (5) business days), and (ii) Customer use of the Service after that date, upon which such use will constitute acceptance of the revised Terms.
+We will also update the “Last Updated” date at the top of the Terms.
+If any change to the Terms is not acceptable, Customer’s only remedy is to stop using the Services and send a cancellation email to email@example.com.

-Other Subscribers: If Customer is on a subscription plan with a term that exceeds one month, any changes to these Terms will become effective as of the first day of Customer’s next renewal period.
+Other Subscribers: If Customer is on a subscription plan with a term that exceeds one month, any changes to these Terms will become effective upon the earliest of Bbot’s notification to Customer (and Customer does not Opt-out of such Terms within five (5) business days), (ii) Customer use of the Service after that date and (iii) as of the first day of Customer’s next renewal period.

 Unless otherwise agreed to in writing by both parties, Bbot’s Universal Service Level Agreement, and the terms and conditions contained therein, is hereby incorporated by reference.

-1.1 The “Service” means the online ordering and/or delivery service provided by Bbot, and includes (a) the Bbot services described on the applicable Order Form, including any Bbot implementation, information, communication, or marketing services, and (b) all software that may be made available by Bbot in connection with the Service (the “Software”), and any data, reports, text, images, sounds, video, and content made available through any of the foregoing (collectively the “Content”).
+1.1 The “Service” means the online ordering and/or delivery service provided by Bbot, and includes, but is not limited to, (a) the Bbot services described on the applicable Order Form, including any Bbot implementation, information, communication, or marketing services, and (b) all software, including each branded application, that may be made available by Bbot in connection with the Service (the “Software”), and any data, reports, text, images, sounds, video, and content made available through any of the foregoing (collectively the “Content”).
 Any new features added to or augmenting the Service are also subject to this Agreement.
 The Service is provided on a subscription basis for a set term designated in the Order Form (each a “Subscription Term”).
 Customer shall purchase and Bbot shall provide the Service specified in the applicable Order Form pursuant to this Agreement.

 1.2 From time to time, Bbot may make available additional services.
 Customer’s participation in additional services is voluntary, and separate pricing will be set forth and agreed-upon for services outside the scope of the Order Form.
 For purposes of this Agreement, any such additional services shall be considered “Services.”